Spoilers For ‘General Hospital’: Mike Takes A Turn For The Worse & Sonny’s In Denial

 General Hospital spoilers reveal that things are about to get even more difficult for Mike Corbin and his loved ones.
-Mike’s condition has been deteriorating for months now, but it looks as if things are going to be changing rapidly, for the worse, in the days ahead.
+Mike’s condition has been deteriorating for months now, but it looks as if things are going to be changing rapidly, and for the worse, in the days ahead.

 According to the new issue of Soap Opera Digest, Sonny will soon get a call from Turning Woods about Mike.
-It seems that Mike will have suffered a seizure and Sonny will race to the facility.
+It seems that Mike has suffered a seizure, and Sonny will race to the facility.

 Co-head writer Chris Van Etten notes that seizures can be common in patients who are entering the final stages of Alzheimer’s.
 Unfortunately, it seems that Sonny will not be ready to accept that this is how far things have progressed with his dad.